contentauth/c2pa-rs/cli/README.md

 The tool displays the detailed report to standard output (stdout).

-### Information report
+### Displaying an information report

-The `--info` option will print a high level report about the file and related C2PA data.
+Use the `--info` option to print a high-level report about the asset file and related C2PA data.
-For a cloud manifest it will display the url to the manifest.
+For a cloud manifest the tool displays the URL to the manifest.
-For embedded manifests, the size of the manifest store and number of manifests will be displayed.
-It will also report if the manifest validated or any errors encountered in validation.
+For embedded manifests, the tool displays the size of the manifest store and number of manifests.
+It will also report if the manifest validated or any errors were encountered in validation.

 ```shell
 c2patool sample/C.jpg --info
 ```

-The tool displays the info report to standard output (stdout).
+The tool displays the report to standard output (stdout).

 ### Adding a manifest to an asset file